pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 #### 3. Export IdP metadata

 Once you have configured PactFlow as a Service Provider, please send your PactFlow account details and an externally accessible URL to the metadata file via our [support form](https://support.smartbear.com/pactflow/message/).
-If it is not possible to provide a URL, then the metadata may be exported as an XML file.
-It is preferable to use a URL, as this will allow you to make any updates without having to contact PactFlow support.
+If it is not possible to provide a URL, the metadata may be exported as an XML file.
+It is preferable to use a URL, as this will allow you to make any updates without contacting PactFlow support.

 ### Examples

 The following can be used to compare against your own IdP setup to check if you're missing anything.
 Note these were both produced via Okta.

-#### Example valid metadata document
+#### Example of valid metadata document

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>